 Be honest and talk about what parts of teaching you especially enjoy doing, and what you aren’t your favorites.
 For example, who will handle the opening lesson, bellwork/ bellringers/morning work/whatever you call your “start of class” work?
 Someone has to be the lead teacher during that time, while the other teacher handles the administrative end (who is absent?
-Why is Susie crying?
-Why did Freddie arrive late?)
+Why is Tanesha crying?
+Why did Susie arrive late?)

 If you already know that a certain task is a weak area for you, maybe the other teacher can take the lead in that area.
 If your co-teacher isn’t feeling well, or had an argument with her daughter before school, offer to take a bigger role of the lesson that day.
 You know the saying, “You scratch my back, and I’ll scratch yours.”
-It definitely holds true with co-teaching!
+It definitely holds true with co-teaching.

 9. An Extra Set of Eyes and Ears

-10. Keep your sense of humor!
+10. Keep your sense of humor

 It’s so easy to get caught up in the stress and day-to-day gripes.
 Don’t spend your valuable time whining and complaining.
 Unless you have some solutions, leave the belly-aching out.
-It’s a downer, it doesn’t help, and it’s contagious!
+It’s a downer, it doesn’t help, and it’s contagious.
 Don’t be that person.
 Be able to laugh at yourself and find the funny side of situations.

 So you totally messed up the lesson.
 You dropped the test tube on the floor.
-Susie catches you slipping a handful of M&Ms into your mouth.
+Latoya catches you slipping a handful of M&Ms into your mouth.
 A student announces LOUDLY that your breath stinks – Um, yeah… these things happen.
 Laugh!
 Don’t take yourself so seriously!
 It happens to ALL of us!

 Be the positive person who brings out the best in others – students and teachers!

 *Personal note: I’ve been a co-teacher for many of my 20+ years of teaching.
 I’ve been truly blessed to have wonderful co-teachers.
 Everyone is different and brings their own unique blend to the classroom.
-These different blends have brought me tons of inspiration and ideas, but best of all – they’ve made me a much better teacher!
+These different blends have brought me tons of inspiration and ideas, but best of all – they’ve made me a much better teacher.

-I’m sure there are dozens of other tips – PLEASE SHARE THEM!
+I’m sure there are dozens of other co-teaching tips – PLEASE SHARE THEM!
 What are your ideas and thoughts?
 I’d love for you to leave a comment below!